Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 $\bullet$ \textbf{Image-level Inconsistency.} The generation process of forged images often involves partial alterations rather than global generation, leading to common local differences in non-globally generated forgery methods.
-Therefore, some methods focus on differences in image spatial details as criteria for determining whether an image is forged, such as color~\cite{he2019detection}, saturation~\cite{mccloskey2019detecting}, artifacts~\cite{zhao2021multi,shiohara2022detecting,cao2022end}, gradient variations~\cite{tan2023learning}, \etc Specifically, Zhao~\etal~\cite{zhao2021multi} propose a detection method based on a multi-head attention mechanism, framing deep forgery detection as a fine-grained image classification problem.
-RECCE~\cite{cao2022end} considers shadow generation from a training perspective, utilizing the learned representations on actual samples to identify image reconstruction differences.
+Therefore, some methods focus on differences in image spatial details as criteria for determining whether an image is forged, such as color~\cite{he2019detection}, saturation~\cite{mccloskey2019detecting}, artifacts~\cite{zhao2021multi,shiohara2022detecting,cao2022end}, gradient variations~\cite{tan2023learning}, \etc Specifically, RECCE~\cite{cao2022end} considers shadow generation from a training perspective, utilizing the learned representations on actual samples to identify image reconstruction differences.
 LGrad~\cite{tan2023learning} utilizes a pre-trained transformation model, converting images to gradients to visualize general artifacts and subsequently classifying based on these representations.
 In addition, some works focus on detection based on differences in facial and non-facial regions~\cite{nirkin2021deepfake}, as well as the fine-grained details of image textures~\cite{chai2020makes,liu2020global}.
+Recently, Ba~\etal~\cite{ba2024exposing} focuse not only on the discordance in a single image region but also on the detection of fused local representation information from multiple non-overlapping areas.

-$\bullet$ \textbf{Local Noise Inconsistency.} Image forgery may involve adding, modifying, or removing content in the image, potentially altering the noise distribution in the image.
+$\bullet$\textbf{Local Noise Inconsistency.} Image forgery may involve adding, modifying, or removing content in the image, potentially altering the noise distribution in the image.
 Detection methods based on noise aim to identify such local or even global differences in the image.
 Zhou~\etal~\cite{zhou2017two} propose a dual-stream structure, combining GoogleNet with a triplet network to focus on tampering artifacts and local noise in images.
-Nguyen~\etal~\cite{nguyen2019capsule} utilize capsule networks to detect forged pictures and videos in various forgery scenarios.
 NoiseDF~\cite{wang2023noise} specializes in identifying underlying noise traces left behind in Deepfake videos, introducing an efficient and novel Multi-Head Relative Interaction with depth-wise separable convolutions to enhance detection performance.